-INTERNSHIP REQUIREMENTS
+KEY REQUIREMENTS

-There is no restriction on industries and fields for the internship, but the work experience must not be limited to menial tasks (e.g. coffee making, photocopying).
+There is no restriction on industries and fields for the internship, but the work experience must not be limited to menial tasks (e.g., coffee making, photocopying).

-- Students must secure a written offer for a full-time internship taking place during the summer session at least six weeks before the internship starts. - The internship's planned work needs to help develop skills relevant to the organization's main work. - Minimum duration is six weeks.
-Please note that the summer session is 7 weeks long. - The employer must identify a supervisor at the place of employment for the student.
+- Students must secure an agreement from a BALAC lecturer to serve as an internship advisor for the internship by Wednesday 21st May 2025.
+The internship advisor will decide whether the internship is acceptable. - Students must secure proof of offer for a full-time internship taking place during the summer session by Wednesday 21st May 2025.
+This can be in the form of a written letter (or a PDF/image thereof) or an email from an institutional address (e.g., the domain name after the @ sign should be the institution's own domain name). - The internship's planned work needs to help develop skills relevant to the organization's main work (or department's main work in case of a support department such as Human Resources). - Minimum duration is six weeks.
+Please note that the summer session is seven weeks long. - The employer must identify a supervisor at the place of employment for the student.